draftbox-co/gatsby-wordpress-libre-starter/README.md

 5.  **`yarn.lock`** (See `yarn.lock` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-6.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+6.  **`siteConfig`**: A config file for your website, which includes things like website url, title, Background color, theme color etc.

+8.  **`.wordpress-config.json`**: A config file containing config required to fetch data from wordpress such as url and content keys etc.

-7.  **`README.md`**: A text file containing useful reference information about your project.
+9.  **`README.md`**: A text file containing useful reference information about your project.

 ## Configure